Buying a Used Recorder.

 Before you jump in and make a decision you may come to regret, pause a while and consider the issues I mention below.
 It may save you money and anguish, though the chances are, judging by the experience that leads me to write this, that it is already too late.

 With small ads. and auctions you are on your own.
-There is no way back if you have made a mistake, and mistakes are frequent.
+There may be no way back if you have made a mistake, and mistakes are frequent.
 These are some of the pitfalls:-

 I have been asked why I do not have more used recorders for sale.
 The answer is simple, and to me, obvious.
 The supply is unpredicable, they are not orderable and I am fussy.
 With other instruments it is a bit easier, especially if you are not fussy.
 There are concerns who do business by trawling pawn shops and the like, even as far afield as the USA, buying up instruments and then offering them to retailers 'as is' or 'refurbished'.
 I don't think any business would lend me money against my Prescott recorder, though they might give me a few bob for my solid silver flute.

 It is a sad fact that my best used recorders come from the partners of deceased players, or from a player stricken with a condition that stops their playing.
 These instruments are rarely less than five years old, it takes that long for anyone to bring themselves to 'let go'.
 I am reluctant to accept a well used and very playable recorder in part exchange for a better one of the same size.
 If the player has only one the chances are that the new one will be overworked from the outset and give trouble.
 Used small softwood recorders are of very little value unless in pristine condition.
 They never were a lot of money, are prone to wear out and are generally unappealing to a potential second owner.
 A small hardwood recorder with a good name and good performance, on the other hand, is likely to be snapped up by a discerning player.
 Big recorders tend to be worth more.
 Even the 'ordinary' brands can be viable and useful instruments in the larger sizes.